Gwyneth Paltrow ski lawsuit: When two skiers collide, who is at fault?

 He said, she said

-Cutt said he's tried dozens or more of these kinds of cases in Utah and the judgement always hinges on who the jury believes were the uphill and downhill skiers.
+Cutt said he's tried dozens or more of these cases in Utah and the judgment always hinges on who the jury believes were the uphill and downhill skiers.

 "In this trial, Sanderson says he was the downhill skier and she ran into him from behind, and she says exactly the opposite — that she was skiing along and he plowed into her from uphill," Cutt said.